Homebuyer Guide

 “Further investigation recommended”

 The surveyor saw something they could not diagnose from the ground, or could not see enough of it.
 It is the single most common roof line in a Level 2 report, and it is exactly the situation our £50 report review exists for.
+If your report already says this, here's exactly what to do next.

 -